dinamite-toolkit/dinamite-toolkit.github.io/_posts/2016-11-12-compiling-WT.md

 	    LD_LIBRARY_PATH=$INST_LIB LDFLAGS="-L$INST_LIB" LIBS="-linstrumentation"
 	    CFLAGS="-O0 -g -Xclang -load -Xclang  $LLVM_SOURCE/Release+Asserts/lib/AccessInstrument.so" CC="clang" ../configure

+    **Important**: The preceding command tells the `configure` command to use the `clang` compiler.
+If you have more than one version of clang installed, make sure that you point the configure to the **version of clang that comes with the DINAMITE installation** (currently 3.5.0).
+Otherwise you won't be able to configure or build the programs.

+    ** Important**: If you have your clang compiler installed somewhere other than the default system path, like `/usr/local`, you need to add your installation path to your path variable.
+You also need to add the path to LLVM libraries to the LD_LIBRARY_PATH variable in the above configuration script.
+Otherwise, your configure script will complain that it can't find the compiler or the compilation will fail later because of linkage errors.

     **Important**: Some systems won't like the fact that you are setting the INST_LIB variable and attempting to use it on the same command line.
     In that case, just replace $INST_LIB with the actual path to which it